Send us an inquiry

 What Is a Payment Solution Service Provider?

-Payment systems service provider.
-A payment solution service provider firm is a company that offers payment services.
-They supply terminals, connectivity, gateway access, and compliance.
-They handle authorization, settlement, and fees.
-They maintain security and updates.
-They are the key link between merchants and banks/card networks.
+A payment solution service provider (PSP) is a company that enables businesses to accept and process electronic payments.
+PSPs supply payment terminals, connectivity, gateway access, and compliance support.
+They manage transaction authorization, settlement, and fee processing while maintaining security updates and regulatory compliance.
+In essence, they serve as the critical link between merchants and banks or card networks.

 What Is a Simple Payment Service?